-An IRWD representative can be contacted at the following number: .
+An IRWD representative can be contacted at the following number: \\\\\\.

-Imminent Failure Level Phone Notification Script
+Imminent Failure Emergency Level Phone Notification Script

 This is an emergency.
 This is [your name and position].
 San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach, is failing.
 The downstream area must be evacuated immediately.
 Repeat, San Joaquin Reservoir Dam is failing; evacuate the low-lying portions of the Newport North, Newport Canyon, and Baypoint Residences, as well as Bonita Creek Park and the Bonita Creek Bike Path.
 Bonita Canyon Drive, Jamboree Road, University Drive, and State Route 73 near Bison Avenue are expected to be inundated and should be closed.
+Do not approach channels where high flow is expected.
 Reference the inundation map in your copy of the Emergency Action Plan for specific evacuation areas.
+The Newport Beach Police Department is the PSAP for this emergency.
 You have/will receive a written notification with additional details for this Imminent Failure condition.

-The next status report will be provided in approximately 30 minutes.

-Imminent Failure Level Written Notification Script

-THIS IS AN EMERGENCY.
+I can be contacted at [preferred contact method] If you can't reach me, please use [alternate contact method] The next status report will be provided in approximately 30 minutes.
+What is the best way to contact you with additional updates? [record contact information].
+Imn ninent Failure Emergency Level Written Notification Script THIS IS AN EMERGENCY.
 San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach, is failing.
 The downstream area must be evacuated immediately.

-Repeat, San Joaquin Reservoir Dam is failing; evacuate the low-lying portions of the Newport North, Newport Canyon, and Baypoint Residences, as well as Bonita Creek Park and the Bonita Creek Bike Path.
+Evacuate the low-lying portions of the Newport North, Newport Canyon, and Baypoint Residences, as well as Bonita Creek Park and the Bonita Creek Bike Path.
 Bonita Canyon Drive, Jamboree Road, University Drive, and State Route 73 near Bison Avenue are expected to be inundated and should be closed.
 IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam.
 The dam is under an Imminent Failure condition.
 The San Joaquin Dam is failing.

-At on , IRWD observed .
+At on, IRWD observed

+The current flow into the reservoir is cfs.
+The current flow out of the reservoir is cfs.
 Reference the inundation map in your copy of the Emergency Action Plan.
 The Newport Beach Police Department is the Primary Safety Answering Point for this emergency and will be coordinating the emergency response.
 IRWD will advise you when the situation is resolved or if the situation gets worse.

-An IRWD representative can be contacted at the following number:

-The next status report will be provided in approximately 30 minutes.
+An IRWD representative can be contacted at the following number: The next status report will be provided in approximately 30 minutes.

-Imminent Failure Level Public Message
+Imminent Failure Emergency Level Public Message